These tips are based mainly on ideas from the book Efficient C++

 See the Return Value section for more on this.

-* Temporaries can be avoided by using = operators.
-For
+* Temporaries can be avoided by using

 example, the code